wshn13/simDHT/README.md

 simDHT:
 -------
-A DHT crawler based on Kademlia, written in Python, the code is very simple.
+A DHT crawler, is not quite based on Kademlia, written in Python, the code is very very simple.

 dependencies:
 ------------